Our 5-Step Solution for Your Partner Recruitment Woes

 Set a timeline

 You should set very specific time-based goals for the partner.
-Tell them what they should have completed in 30 days, 60 days, half a year, etc. Having disciplined check-ins reminds a partner to stay accountable.
+Tell them what they should have completed in 30 days, 60 days, 6 months, etc. Having disciplined check-ins keeps a partner accountable.

 Have measurable milestones

 The timeline in a well-curated plan has precise milestones that track to it.
 Suggest very specific accomplishments to the partner, such as the completion of a certification or training, completion of first sale, or generation of a second sale.
-Be sure that they are measurable; saying “sell more” is not a good way to track or drive partner success.
+Be sure that they are measurable.
+Telling a partner to “sell more” is not a good way to track or drive partner success.

 Focus your field resources